mm80843/T3.5/docs/Benef/PBN__Benef_1333.md

 # __Reduction of indoor air pollutants__

-## Name of the Benefit

-Air filtration systems remove pollutants from the air

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved health and well-being of occupants](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1503.md)